k1moradi/SynapseModelingUtility/README.md

 ![image](https://user-images.githubusercontent.com/18602635/62956427-ed0e0400-bdc0-11e9-99f7-3a21b997141f.png)

 ## Installation
 The program is tested on standard python 3 [anaconda distribution](https://www.anaconda.com/distribution/).
 If you use anaconda all the dependencies will be taken care of.
-Then, just copy Main.py and my_scatter_matrix.py files in a folder on your computer, and create two subfolders named "csvs" and "jsons" in it and run the Main.py.
+Then, just copy Main.py file in a folder on your computer, and create two subfolders named "csvs" and "jsons" in it and run the Main.py.

 ## Module Dependencies:
 psutil, matplotlib, pandas, math, scipy, numba, numpy, sys, os multiprocessing, queue, tkinter, re, and time.